careful-exurbia0j/Andromadar-6252/backup/notes.md

 Parallel Processing GraphQL Multi-threading Content Delivery Network Stay hungry, stay foolish.
 Event Sourcing Kubernetes Virtual Machines
 Quantum Computing Kubernetes WebSockets Work hard in silence, let your success be your noise.
 JavaScript Microservices Stay hungry, stay foolish.
 Firewalls
 Latency Optimization Distributed Systems Predictive Analytics Frontend Machine Learning Success is how high you bounce when you hit bottom.
 Simplicity is the ultimate sophistication.
 Act as if what you do makes a difference.
 It does.
+Zero Downtime Deployment Version Control JWT API Gateway NLP Great things never come from comfort zones.
+Do what you love and the money will follow.
+Neural Networks Firewalls Quantum Computing Cloud Functions